RowleyGroup/NNP-MM/README.md

 ## Installation

 1. Install [TorchANI](https://aiqm.github.io/torchani/).
 2. Install [NAMD](http://www.ks.uiuc.edu/Research/namd/).
 Version 2.13 or later is required.
-The single-node version (e.g., Linux-x86\_64-multicore) is fine for this because the ANI calculations will be slower than the MM component, so MPI parallelization.
+The single-node version (e.g., Linux-x86\_64-multicore) is fine for this because the ANI calculations will be slower than the MM component, so MPI parallelization is not a significant advantage.
 3. Install client.py and server.py scripts into an accessible location.

 ## Execution